jbemmel/srl-self-organizing/labs/evpn-mh-as-mc-lag/Multi_Vendor_Considerations.md

 A VxLAN Network Identifier (VNI) is a 24-bit label that is used as part of UDP encapsulation: A data plane identifier to distinguish between different services, for example traffic from different customers or different applications.
 It can be viewed as an extension of the 12-bit VLAN concept.

 ## EVPN Instance (EVI)
-An EVPN Instance is a 16-bit value used to identify unique EVPN services inside a given network.
+An EVPN Instance is* a 16-bit value used to identify unique EVPN services inside a given network.

+(*) For most data center infrastructure / use cases

 ## Virtual Identifier to EVI mapping
 12-bit VLANs and their 24-bit overlay cousins VNIs [can be mapped](https://datatracker.ietf.org/doc/html/rfc8365#section-5.1.2) to 16-bit EVIs in 2 distinct ways: